pascalpoizat/fbpmn/README.md

 Available commands:
-  version                  prints the version repl                     launches the REPL json2dot                 transforms a collaboration from JSON to DOT json2tla                 transforms a collaboration from JSON to TLA+ json2alloy               transforms a collaboration from JSON to Alloy bpmn2json                transforms a collaboration from BPMN to JSON bpmn2tla                 transforms a collaboration from BPMN to TLA+ bpmn2alloy               transforms a collaboration from BPMN to Alloy log2json                 transforms a TLA+ log from LOG to JSON log2dot                  transforms a TLA+ log from LOG to DOT log2html                 transforms a TLA+ log from LOG to HTML
+  version                  prints the version json2dot                 transforms a model from JSON to DOT json2tla                 transforms a model from JSON to TLA+ json2alloy               transforms a model from JSON to Alloy bpmn2json                transforms a model from BPMN to JSON bpmn2tla                 transforms a model from BPMN to TLA+ bpmn2alloy               transforms a model from BPMN to Alloy sbpmn2tla                transforms a model from space BPMN to TLA+ log2json                 transforms a TLA+ log from LOG to JSON log2dot                  transforms a TLA+ log from LOG to DOT log2html                 transforms a TLA+ log from LOG to HTML slog2html                transforms a TLA+ space log from LOG to HTML
 ```

-But for the `version`and `repl` commands, you must provide two arguments: the source file and the target file for the transformation.
+But for the `version` and `repl` commands, you must provide two arguments: the source file and the target file for the transformation.

 **No suffixes are to be given for source/target files when running `fbpmn`.**